ptsteadman/notebook/stories/feyerabend.md

 "The CBI device?
 Now?"

 "Sure," said the French researcher.
 "Let's not waste any time.
-There's some safety training you'll have to do before you actually use it, though."
+There's some safety training you'll have to do before you actually use it, but we can take a look."

-Feyerabend was very excited to spend a whole year with a medical-grade computer-brain interface.
-She had experience with transcranial magnetic stimulation devices, and an Internet friend had once shown her a focused ultrasound effector, but the project's focused ultrasound effector opened up a whole new realm of possibilities.
+Feyerabend was very excited to work with a real medical-grade computer-brain interface.
+She had experience with transcranial magnetic stimulation devices, and an Internet friend had once shown her a focused ultrasound effector, but the project's hardware opened up a whole new realm of possibilities.

 "Here it is!" said the French researcher, opening an unmarked door.
 "We have a few others, but this is the latest iteration."

 The room contained a hacked-open MRI sled, stripped of the usual white medical plastic.
-The focused ultrasound transducers were mounted on the inside of the MRI tube, with copper wires leading to an insulated server closet.
+The focused ultrasound transducers were mounted on the inside of the MRI tube, with copper wires leading to a server closet.

-As the researcher gave Feyerabend a tour of the machine's components, she struggled to not complete his sentences.
-As he was finishing up, a middle-aged woman came into the room, saying "Hello!" loudly to announce herself.
+Feyerabend struggled to not complete the researcher's sentences as he gave her a quick tour of the machine's components.
+As he was finishing up, a middle-aged woman came into the room, saying "hello!" loudly to announce herself.

 "Leah, meet Addison," said the French researcher.